Hutt Valley DHB Logo

 Questions and Answers

-You or one of your family or whanau are feeling sick, what should you do?
+You or one of your family are feeling sick, what should you do?

 If you need to see a doctor, your local GP is the first place to call for advice.
 Call your GP and make an appointment.
-If it is afterhours or you are not sure then call the Heathline for free confidential advice from a health nurse.
-They are available 24 hours a day, seven days a week.
-Call them on 0800 611 116.
+If it is after hours or you are not sure then call the Heathline for free confidential advice from a health nurse.

 If you can’t get to the doctors, what should you do?

-Another place to go for help is the Health Navigator website which provides one place for all New Zealanders to find reliable and trustworthy health information and self-care resources.
+Another place to go for help is the info.health website which provides one place for all New Zealanders to find reliable and trustworthy health information and self-care resources.
 It focuses on promoting clear, consistent messages about your health so you can get the information just when you need it.

 How much does afterhours cost?